 risk that you must evaluate and make the correct choice based on your specific need.Important: By turning off the shared connections, you apply this paradigm for all new connections that are created in Cloud Pak for Data.
 Existing connections are not affected.

-- For more information, see Changing shared credentials settings.
+- For more information, see Disabling the shared credentials.

 Cloud Pak for Data supports protection of data at rest and in motion.
 It supports FIPS (Federal Information Processing Standard) compliant encryption for all encryption needs.